DavidBK/shampoo/Node/Call-Of-Duty.md

    - Do not allow this method to add any new properties nor to alter the `_id`.
    - Return the updated `Soldier` with a 200 status code if the soldier is updated.

-If you using fastify (and you should) validate your responses as well (why?).
+If you using fastify (and you should) Add schema also for the response (Why?).

 ## Task 3 - Duty